Borkware.com is hosted at Acorn

 After nearly averting disaster, it was time to figure out a reliable

 and automated backup strategy.
-A wise friend pointed me to rsync
+A wise friend pointed me to rsync, a remote file

 synchronization tool, as well as a page on easy